Komentory/flutter-app/README.md

 A powerful multiplatform application with [Flutter](https://flutter.dev) and [Supabase](https://github.com/supabase) for the Komentory project.

-Ready to use:
+Currently in development:

+- [x] Apple iOS 14+
 - [x] Google Android 10+

-Under active development:
+Queued for the future development:

 - [ ] Web
 - [ ] GNU/Linux
-- [ ] Apple iOS
 - [ ] Apple macOS
 - [ ] Microsoft Windows